-Rob brings a career’s worth of environmental, climate, and energy expertise to his advance clean energy solutions for Pennsylvania.
-As director of the PennFuture Energy Center, he analyzes and provides expert comments and testimony on legislation and regulations.
-He works with regulatory agencies and clean energy industry experts on climate and energy issues and provides technical assistance and research on methane and fossil fuel impacts.
+Rob brings a career’s worth of environmental, climate, and energy expertise to advance clean energy solutions for Pennsylvania.
+As Senior Director for Energy and Climate, he analyzes and provides expert comments and testimony on legislation and regulations.
+He works with regulatory agencies and clean energy industry experts on climate and energy issues across the Commonwealth.
 Rob speaks extensively throughout Pennsylvania to students, community groups, and other organizations on climate and energy issues.

 Rob has also provided testimony to the U.S. Environmental Protection and the White House and co-authored a chapter on federal climate policy in the 2nd edition of the book "Climate Change and US Law".